mtrudel/bandit/README.md

 * [x] `0.4.x` series: Re-implement HTTP/1.x adapter
 * [ ] `0.5.x` series: Implement WebSocket extension (in progress!)
 * [ ] `0.6.x` series: Enhance startup options, complete & revise documentation & tests
-* [ ] `0.7.x` series: Bugfixes from a wider release to ensure a solid 1.0
+* [ ] `0.7.x` series: Ready for general use, with a caveat that we're still not 1.0
-* [ ] `1.x` series: Ready for general use, without reservation1
+* [ ] `1.x` series: Ready for general use, without reservation

 ## Using Bandit With Phoenix

 As of the 0.5.x branch Bandit supports Phoenix.
-Phoenix applications which use WebSockets for features such as Channels or LiveView require a recent version of Phoenix with Sock support enabled.
+Phoenix applications which use WebSockets for features such as Channels or LiveView require a recent version of Phoenix with Sock support enabled (the PR for this work is [here](https://github.com/phoenixframework/phoenix/pull/4973)).

 Using Bandit to host your Phoenix application couldn't be simpler: